WyattRoss/NeovimWorkshop/deck.md

 - nvim-autopairs: Automatic quotes and brackets, can even be made more context aware with treesitter.
 - undotree: Allows for undo branching, you'll never lose work by accident again (or at least less commonly).
 - Some sort of statusline plugin; I use lualine.nvim, but there are viable alternatives.
 Can give (like LSP status) useful information and looks nice.

+---

+The markdown source of this presentation and the sample configuration used in examples are Open Source (MIT) and available at https://github.com/WyattRoss/NeovimWorkshop